 Customers facing financial hardship should contact Synchrony and engage with the issuer’s customer service teams to discuss options.
 These may include waiving fees and charges across credit card accounts, evaluating credit limits to assist with purchasing power and waiving fees on Synchrony Bank deposit accounts as needed.

-Wells Fargo customers experiencing hardship related to coronavirus and in need of assistance are encouraged to call 1-800-219-9739 to speak with a trained specialist about available options.
+Wells Fargo customers experiencing hardship related to coronavirus and in need of assistance are can enroll online.
+Eligible cardholders can defer payments for two consecutive billing cycles.

 Reach out to your issuer